parimalp/xup_compute_acceleration_2021_1/docs/Vitis_intro-2.md

     ![](images/Vitis_intro/hw_emu_krnl_profile_settings.png)

-1. Build the project.
+1. Build the project by selecting **vadd_system"" in `Assistant` view and clicking the build button.
 This may take about 10 minutes

 1. Run Hardware Emulation in GUI mode